These Austin residents worry that explosions may be hate crimes

 The package that exploded indoors yielded parts that could be reconstructed, a law enforcement source told CNN on condition of anonymity.
 The devices were essentially pipe bombs rigged to explode upon opening, the source said.

-Manley on Tuesday defended downplaying the first bombing.
+On Tuesday, Manley defended downplaying the first bombing.
 He said investigators initially believed it was in retaliation against police for raiding a "drug stash house" on the same street a few days earlier.
 Because the color of the raided home resembles House's residence, investigators believed "they simply got the wrong house," Manley said.
 He did not elaborate on why investigators believed someone would have wanted to retaliate against a home that police had raided.

-House and Mason had relatives who know each other.
-House was the stepson of Freddie Dixon, a former pastor at a historic black church in Austin, and Dixon and his wife are close friends with Mason's family, according to the teenager's grandmother, Lavonne Mason.